alecheckert/saspt/doc/model.rst

 (essentially the infinite-dimensional version of a regular Dirichlet distribution).

-However, such models are unwieldy in practice.
+In practice, however, such models are unwieldy.
 As MCMC methods, they are extremely computationally costly.
 This is particularly true for high-dimensional parameter vectors :math:`\boldsymbol{\theta}`, for which inference on any kind of practical timescale is basically impossible.
 So while they solve the problem of choosing :math:`K`, they introduce the equally dire problem of impractical runtimes.